 Physical Education (“PE”): Physical education is an academic subject that provides a planned, sequential, K-12 standards-based program of curricula and instruction designed to develop motor skills, knowledge and behaviors for healthy, active living, physical fitness, sportsmanship, self-efficacy and emotional intelligence.

-School Day: The school day is defined as midnight to 30 minutes after dismissal.
+School Day: For purposes of this policy, the school day is defined as the period from the midnight before to 30 minutes after dismissal.

-The Chief Health Officer and Executive Director of Nutrition Support Services, or their designees, must collaborate to ensure all schools serving grades PK-12 comply with the following criteria regarding nutrition education, all food served and/or sold in schools, celebrations and/or rewards, and physical activity.
-This policy applies to any activities that take place on school grounds during the school day as defined above.
+The Chief Health Officer and Executive Director of Nutrition Support Services (“NSS”), or their designees, must collaborate to ensure all schools serving grades PK-12 comply with the following criteria regarding nutrition education, access to nutritious food and beverages served, sold or provided in schools, celebrations, fundraisers, and/or rewards, and physical activity.
+The requirements outlined in this policy only apply to activities that take place during the school day as defined above.
+However, schools are encouraged to promote healthy eating and physical activity and must provide accommodations for students with allergies or other dietary restrictions whenever food is served on school grounds or at school-sponsored events.
+Section IV of this policy applies to charter schools that opt-in to CPS meal programs.

 B. Competitive Foods

-Schools must restrict food and beverage marketing during the academic school day to only those foods and beverages that meet the above nutrition standards.
+Schools must restrict food and beverage marketing during the academic school day to only those foods and beverages that meet the nutrition standards outlined in the CPS Guidelines for Competitive Foods.

 D. Food and Physical Activity as Rewards or Discipline:

-- Rewards are incentives offered to students in recognition of good behavior or performance whether offered before, during or after school (See Definitions section for more information).
+- Rewards are incentives offered to students in recognition of good behavior or performance.
+(See Definitions section for more information).
 Teachers and other school personnel are encouraged to promote non-food rewards.
 Individual student rewards using food are not permitted.
 This includes, but is not limited to, teachers, staff, or partners giving out candy or snacks during class, school assemblies, or other gatherings.

 - Principals, teachers, and other school staff are prohibited from withholding food or offering alternative lunch options (such as a brown bag lunch, lunch in the classroom) as discipline.
 Food may not be withheld from any student for any reason.
 In the case of student detention, in-school suspension or other restrictive activities, students must be allowed to go through the dining center service line and select a meal.

-- Teachers and other school personnel must not use physical activity (e.g., running laps, push-ups) as discipline or withhold opportunities for physical activity (e.g., withholding recess or physical education) as punishment.
+- Teachers and other school personnel are prohibited from using physical activity (e.g., running laps, pushups) as discipline or withholding opportunities for physical activity (e.g., withholding recess or physical education) as punishment.

-- Teachers and other school personnel are encouraged to use physical activity opportunities as rewards such as extra recess, special classroom privileges etc.
+- Teachers and other school personnel are encouraged to use physical activity opportunities as rewards such as extra recess, special classroom privileges, etc., provided they don’t interfere with required daily instructional minutes.

 F. Student Access to Nutritious Foods: